-Less substantial archaeological evidence from the later part of the medieval period has been identified in and around Gillingham.
-An evaluation on land at Ham Farm, now developed into residential buildings immediately north of the proposed development, discovered robbed out foundation trenches/beam slots for a later medieval building, associated with a hearth with inset pot designed for fermentation (EDO5352 and MDO21909).
+Less substantial archaeological evidence from the later medieval period has been identified in and around Gillingham.
+An evaluation on land at Ham Farm, now developed into residential buildings immediately north of the proposed development, discovered robbed out foundation trenches/beam slots for a later medieval building, associated with a hearth with inset pot designed for fermentation (ED05352 and MD021909).
 The structure was associated with later 13th century Laverstock ware.
-Another evaluation on the same housing development, adjacent to Park Farm, identified a sparse assembly of later medieval pottery (EDO5349).
-Further from the proposed development, later medieval pottery has been identified at Gillingham School (EDO5343, EDO5344, EDO5353, MDO21908 and MDO21910), Common Mead Lane (EDO5348 and EDO517) and Lodden Bridge Farm (EDO5358 and MDO21935).
-The robbed out building on Cemetery Road was thought to be set within a street front that continued into the later medieval period (EDO610).
-A later medieval drove road has also been identified south of Madjeston (MDO3887).
+Another evaluation on the same housing development, adjacent to Park Farm, identified a sparse assembly of later medieval pottery (ED05349).
+Further from the proposed development, later medieval pottery has been identified at Gillingham School (ED05343, ED05344, ED05353, MD021908 and MD021910), Common Mead Lane (ED05348 and ED0517) and Lodden Bridge Farm (ED05358 and MD021935).
+The robbed out building on Cemetery Road was thought to be set within a street front that continued into the later medieval period (ED0610).
+A later medieval drove road has also been identified south of Madjeston (MD03887).
 It should be assumed that later medieval material is likely to be encountered in the vicinity of both longstanding settlement centres (Gillingham, Madjeston) and the modern settlement of Ham.